 Energy transition pioneer Germany slow to expand action to financial sector

-Despite its reputation as a pioneer in employing renewable energy sources and longstanding energy transition experience, Germany is considered to be an international laggard in promoting and exploiting green finance for climate and energy policy.
-Although applying the so-called ESG (environmental, social, governance) sustainability aspects have become more widespread among financial institutions in recent years, Germany still trailed many other European countries on most sustainable investment metrics in a 2018 study by industry network European Sustainable and Responsible Investment Forum (Eurosif). and the volume of investments in almost all sustainability categories was much lower for it than many of its neighbours.
+Despite its reputation as a pioneer in renewable energy and its years of experience in the energy transition, Germany is considered an international laggard in promoting and exploiting green finance for climate and energy policy.
+Although environmental, social and governance (ESG) sustainability initiatives have become more widespread among financial institutions in recent years, Germany still trailed many European countries on most sustainable investment metrics in a 2018 study by industry network European Sustainable and Responsible Investment Forum (Eurosif).
+And the volume of investments in almost all sustainability categories was much lower than for many of its neighbours.

 In the aftermath of the 2008 financial crisis, many governments began reviewing their national financial sectors’ structure and stability.
 With the financial dimension of climate policy becoming more measurable, many have in recent years also begun to more systematically integrate finance in climate policy.
 France, for example, has been compelling investors by law to disclose the carbon footprint of new projects since 2015, Norway has been integrating sustainability criteria in its influential government pension fund since 2010 and China pushed green finance in the G20 during its 2016 presidency.